-Distant Relatives has a distinct through-line as an album, with plenty of food for thought, but let’s get the stuff I didn’t like out of the way first.
+Distant Relatives has a distinct through-line as an album, which definitely gave me plenty of food for thought, but let’s get the stuff I didn’t like out of the way first.
 Tribes at War and Strong Will Continue are tracks that I don’t particularly like, but they do have some interesting points.
 Tribes at War has interesting themes lyrically, but musically it’s a bit of a bore.
 It’s a song about the effects of colonisation, about the degradation that black people suffered, and the lyrics make it clear that the tribes in question could be either white people and black people, or it could be a reference to a lack of black or African unity.

 Man what happened to us Geographically they moved us from Africa We was once happiness-pursuers Now we back stabbing, combative and abusive

 This series of lyrics seems to direct the ‘tribal war’ at colonialism, which took black people out of Africa against their will, but Nas and Damian Marley go further in their analysis.

 One: It's me and my nation against the world Two: Then me and my clan against the nation Three: Then me and my fam' against the clan Four: Then me and my brother we no hesitation, uh Go against the fam' until they cave in Five: Now who's left in this deadly equation?
 That's right, it's me against my brother Then we point a Kalashnikov And kill one another